deso-protocol/rosetta-deso/README.md

-# rosetta-bitclout
+# deso-rosetta

 ## Overview

-`rosetta-bitclout` provides an implementation of the Rosetta API for BitClout in Golang.
+`deso-rosetta` provides an implementation of the Rosetta API for DeSo in Golang.
 If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).